Search small used vans for sale

 - Annual Mileage 8,000

-The van industry provides business owners with massive choice when it comes to second hand small used vans.
+The van industry provides business owners with massive choices when it comes to second hand small used vans.
 You can pick up vehicles for practically any purpose.

 Panel vans.
 Panel vans are instantly recognisable.
 If you use the roads for work, you probably see them every day.
 These small vans, sometimes called city vans, use metal panels to encase the storage area with metal cladding for additional protection.
 Modern varieties usually have a camera at the rear, plus two side mirrors, allowing you to see what’s going on behind you while driving and reversing.